-This is a complete guide to Comparison Rates.
+This is a complete guide to comparison rates.

-- What a Comparison Rate is
+- What a comparison rate is

-- How to Find the Best Comparison Rate
+- How to find the best comparison rate

-- Dozens of Comparison rate best practices
+- Dozens of comparison rate best practices

-In short: if you want to understand how comparison rates work and what the hype is all about, you’ll love this new guide.
+So, if you want to understand how comparison rates work and what the hype is all about, you’ll love this new guide.

-What is a Comparison Rate?
+What is a comparison rate?

 A comparison rate is a way to represent the total cost of your loan.

-According to ASIC a comparison rate turns the cost of your loan fees, interest rates and other charges into a percentage.
+According to ASIC, a comparison rate turns the cost of your loan fees, interest rates and other charges into a percentage.
 It is there to show the true cost of your loan and is used to compare different loans.

 But what’s the catch?